eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 ### Zebra triggers routes redownloading from protocol process
 Routes redownloading is triggered at the end of zebra_rib_evaluate_rn_nexthops()

-1. Identify the new route entry to resolve nexthops in the nht list.
+1. Identify the new route entry to resolve nexthops in the NHT list.
 2. Compare the new route entry with the old one, update the nexthop resolving state as the new route entry, and then send a nexthop change notification to protocol clients.
 3. Protocol clients recalculate the path associated with the nexthop, then resend the route to Zebra.
 4. The route's nexthop is recursively resolved, and the recursive one will be flattened.